GadagojuShiva/log-analysis-monitoring/README.md

 ## Introduction

-This shell script is designed to monitor a log file and optionally analyze it for specified keywords.
-It provides a simple yet effective way to monitor logs in real-time and generate summary reports based on specified criteria.
+This script is designed to monitor a specified log file in real-time and optionally search for specific keywords within it.
+If no keywords are provided, the script monitors the entire log file.
+It also generates a summary report that contains either all log entries or only those matching specified keywords, along with their respective counts.

 ## Script Overview

-- Accepts a log file path and optional keywords as command-line arguments.
+Here's a brief description of the script's functionality:

+- It takes at least one argument: the path to the log file to be monitored.
+- Optionally, it can take two additional arguments: keywords to search for within the log file.
-- Monitors the log file for changes and appends new entries to a summary report.
+- It checks if the log file exists and if the correct number of arguments are provided.
+- It monitors the log file in real-time using `tail -f`.
+- If keywords are provided, it filters log entries to display only those containing the specified keywords.
+- It generates a summary report (summary-report.log) which includes either all log entries or only those containing the specified keywords.
-- Optionally analyzes the log file for occurrences of specified keywords and generates a summary report.
+- The script can be stopped by pressing `Ctrl+C`, and upon termination, it performs log analysis (counting occurrences of specified keywords) and adds the analysis to the summary report.

 ## Function Definitions
 ### usage()